hugo-hur/vaccinations-docker-compose/README.md

-# vaccinations-terraform-aws
+# vaccinations-docker-compose
-Using terraform to deploy postgraphile and single page web app
+Using docker compose to deploy webapp with postgraphile server and database